 Clandestine Imaging can be extremely useful, even when no immediate analysis of the acquired data is contemplated.
 Simply securing a forensic image of the Subject Spouse’s hard drive gives the client and their counsel an “ace in the hole.”
 They now possess a forensically-perfect duplicate of the Subject Spouse’s hard drive, “frozen in time,” before the Subject Spouse had notice of impending litigation and a motivation to obfuscate its contents.

 This “ace in the hole” can be used to keep the other side “honest,” and randomly “audit” the thoroughness and authenticity of information provided later, through the formal discovery process.
 For example, take the scenario of a Subject Spouse’s laptop computer, which is the subject of Clandestine Imaging prior to the commencement of a case.
-This hard drive image is secured, but not analyzed, and the Subject Spouse is unaware of same.
+This hard drive image is secured, but not analyzed, and the Subject Spouse is unaware of the same.
 The case then begins and discovery ensues.
 The Subject Spouse provides information requested in discovery – but the client spouse and/or their counsel suspects that such information is incomplete or not authentic.
-A focused forensic examination of the acquired hard drive image can ensue at that point, to determine if responsive information exists that was not produced, or if the information produced was altered or other “versions” of same exist.
+A focused forensic examination of the acquired hard drive image can ensue at that point, to determine if responsive information exists that was not produced, or if the information produced was altered or other “versions” of the same exist.

-Another strategy counsel may employ, is to notify the other side after commencement of the case, that his client has a forensic image of the Subject Spouse’s hard drive as of a specific date.
+Another strategy counsel may employ, is to notify the other side after the commencement of the case, that his client has a forensic image of the Subject Spouse’s hard drive as of a specific date.
 Such “notice” will obviously tend to dissuade the Subject Spouse from any efforts to destroy, manipulate or otherwise make discoverable data “unavailable.”

 With all of the benefits of Clandestine Imaging, and the relatively modest cost (it typically costs $1,500.00 to acquire a forensic image of a laptop or desktop computer), we are surprised that doing so is not at least considered by more clients and their counsel prior to commencement of a matrimonial case.
 One possible reason is the common misconceptions about the legality of Clandestine Imaging.
 We have heard many clients, and many attorneys, express concerns about same.
 We have often heard: “my lawyer told me it was illegal to copy my spouse’s hard drive” or “I read somewhere that copying my spouse’s emails was illegal.”